-How Does A Hot Water Heater Work?
+How Does a Hot Water Heater Work?

-What Types of Hot Water Heaters Are There?
+The Basics of Hot Water Heaters

-Tank-type Hot Water Heaters
+Tank-Type Hot Water Heaters

 Tankless Hot Water Heaters

 Tankless hot water heaters are growing in popularity due to their increased energy efficiency.
 These kinds of units heat water on demand, rather than continually running to keep water hot.
 However, the downside is that they can be a bit lower in flow rate, particularly if they do not have a small storage tank attached.
 These storage tanks are used to increase the rate of flow while hot water is already in use rather than holding it.

 Tankless hot water heaters work by using a coil to heat cold water as required.
 There are generally two types of tankless hot water heaters: boiler-mounted and standalone.

 Boiler mounted hot water heaters rely on your boiler to generate heat, whereas standalone hot water heaters typically use a gas-fired unit with a coil and heat exchanger.

 The basics of tankless hot water heaters are demonstrated below: